Lützerath: Mining

 In 2013, the Federal Constitutional Court ruled in favour of the expansion of the Garzweiler surface mine in the German state of North Rhine-Westphalia, between Aachen and Düsseldorf.
 There are thought to be 1.3 billion tons of lignite (also known as brown coal) in the Garzweiler II area.
 Energy company RWE planned to remove more than 600 million tons of it by opencast mining, which would necessitate the permanent destruction of several villages.

 The decision to extend the mining of lignite was controversial and resulted in the displacement of hundreds of people.
 In 2018, 900 villagers were resettled and several buildings including a church were destroyed.
 In Erkelenz, multiple wind turbines were demolished.

 By 2021, the hamlet of Lützerath became the centrepoint of the protests against the Garzweiler mine.
-People had been resettled from the village since 2005; then, Heukamp refused to leave his land.
+People had been resettled from the village since 2005; then, farmer Eckart Heukamp refused to leave his land.

 The state government and RWE had planned to demolish Lützerath by the end of 2022, but Heukamp lodged a legal complaint.
-The court in Aachen found in favour of RWE, so Heukamp went to the higher administrative court in Münster and RWE promised to wait for the decision of the court.
+The court in Aachen found in favour of RWE, so Heukamp went to the higher administrative court in Münster (Oberverwaltungsgericht für das Land NRW) and RWE promised to wait for the decision of the court.

 After the protests at Hambach Forest, which became known as "Hambi", activists moved to Lützerath, which was nicknamed "Lützi".

-In March 2022, the court ruled that RWE could proceed with the mining and was entitled to demolish the village, so Heukamp left his farm.
+On 28 March 2022, the court ruled that RWE could proceed with the mining and was entitled to demolish the village, so Heukamp left his farm.

 The Garzweiler mine is eventually planned to be made into a lake.

 Occupation

 From 2020 onwards, climate activists began to move to Lützerath, first as tenants and then as squatters, as the land was cleared by RWE.
-By the end of 2022, there were around 80 people living in squatted farms, tents and treehouses.
+By the end of 2022, there were around 80 people living in squatted farms, tents and treehouses, although the population fluctuated heavily by season.
 To save the village, a campaign called "Lützerath lebt" (Lützerath lives) began.
 A climate activist won 50,000 euros on a television show and pledged to spend the money buying up land in the village.

 In April 2022, 3,500 people demonstrated against the mine.